MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/audio-conferencing-in-office-365/see-change-and-reset-a-conference-id-assigned-to-a-user.md

 - The conference ID must meet the length in digits set on the audio conferencing bridge.
 You can't use alphabetic or special characters in conference IDs; only numbers can be used.

-- O ID de conferência para todos os usuários de serviços de audioconferência será 7 dígitos por padrão, e o número de dígitos não pode ser alterado.
+- A ID de conferência para todos os seus usuários de audioconferência serão 7 dígitos por padrão e o número de dígitos não poderá ser alterado.

 ## <a name="want-to-know-how-to-manage-with-windows-powershell"></a>Quer saber como gerenciar com o Windows PowerShell?